craigsmith24/omni-web-local/san-francisco/soma.markdown

     While a multitude of gorgeous new high rises boast spectacular views and convenience, many of the luxury condos, lofts and apartments lack closet space.
 While some buildings have some storage on site, availability is limited and often very expensive.
-section_2_header: "Need more space in SoMa"
+section_2_header: "Need more space in SoMa?"
 section_3_header: "Omni Picks in SoMa"
 permalink: /san-francisco/soma/
 places: